SolidOS/solid-ui/README.md

 * `npm install`
 * `npm run build`

-This will generate a `lib/` folder containing, among other artifacts, `lib/webpack-bundle.js`.
+This will generate a `dist/` folder containing, among other artifacts, `dist/main.js`.
-Now run `npx serve` and go to http://localhost:5000/examples/ with your browser to see some examples.
+Now run `npx serve` and go to http://localhost:3000/Documentation/ with your browser to see some examples.
-See the ['examples' folder](https://github.com/solidos/solid-ui/tree/examples/examples) for the source code of those examples.

 While viewing one of those examples, you can open the web console in your browser and for instance try how you can create a button: